M/S Bronxville

 Sunk - See "Final Fate" below |

-Bronxville had arrived the U.K. from Halifax in Convoy HX 165 in Dec.-1941.
+She had arrived Liverpool from Halifax in Convoy HX 165 at the end of Dec.-1941, see Page 3.
 On her return voyage she ran into trouble.
 She was one of several ships in the westbound North Atlantic Convoy ON 58* that ran aground in a storm on Jan.
 21-1942, near Ballyquintin light south of Belfast.
 The escorting corvette Monbretia was one of the other ships; both were towed to Belfast for repairs at the beginning of February.
+(Acanthus is also named among the escorts for this convoy - see ON convoy escorts).

 From a website visitor in Ireland I've received the following: